zammad/zammad-org/src/en/reference/console.md

 Zammad UI.
 Those settings might come in handy as it can change Zammad's behavior.

-### Send All Outgoing E-Mails to a BCC-Mailbox
+### Send All Outgoing EMails to a BCC-Mailbox

-This option allows you to send all outgoing E-Mails (not notifications) to a specific mailbox.
+This option allows you to send all outgoing emails (not notifications) to a specific mailbox.
 Please note that this shouldn't be a mailbox you're importing already!
 This will apply to all groups and is a global setting.